-In more complex situations, your cost allocation must be based on tangible criteria that reach a realistic result.
+Cost allocations must be based on tangible criteria that reach realistic results.
 There is not a single prescribed method to accomplish this.
 Below are some examples of cost allocations that USAC has accepted in the past:

 - For products that have multiple purposes, you can assume that each purpose represents an equal share of the cost.
 For example, if a file server is used as an email server (eligible), a firewall server (eligible), and an archive server (ineligible), you can allocate two-thirds of the cost for eligible uses and one-third for ineligible uses. - Products and services that support equipment that is partially eligible should reflect that partial eligibility.
 For example, if the equipment supported by an Uninterruptible Power Supply (UPS) is 60% eligible, the UPS can be considered 60% eligible as well. - You can produce usage statistics to allocate services that are accessible from both eligible and ineligible locations.
-For example, say that a telecommunications service is accessible from both a school administrative office (eligible) and a residential facility on the school grounds (ineligible).
-You can allocate costs for the percentage of the usage for the school administrative office and the residential facility based on documentation of current usage. - Check with your service provider to see if USAC has already made a determination about cost allocation for a product or service based on information previously submitted to USAC by the service provider.
+For example, say that a telecommunications service is accessible from both a school administrative office and a residential facility on the school grounds.
+You can allocate costs for the percentage of the usage for the school administrative office (eligible) and the residential facility (ineligible) based on documentation of current usage. - Check with your service provider to see if USAC has already made a determination about cost allocation for a product or service based on information previously submitted to USAC by the service provider.
+Providing the SKU for that product or service to your reviewer can speed up the review process.

 Sometimes the components that are ineligible cannot be easily separated from the eligible components.
 For example, a Private Branch Exchange (PBX) is a telephone switching system that often includes an ineligible intercom feature.
-If such a product or service meets the following conditions, USAC can consider this to be an ancillary use of ineligible components and a cost allocation is not required:
+If such a product or service meets both of the following conditions, USAC can consider this to be an ancillary use of ineligible components and a cost allocation is not required: